MinecraftMachina/McMouser/README.md

 Right-click emulation is achieved in two different ways depending on the version of Minecraft.

 For Minecraft <1.13, which use LWJGL2, the emulation is included inside the LWJGL2 native, `liblwjgl.dylib`.
-This limits our options, so the mod ships a modified (byte patched) version of the library and forces LWJGL2 to load it instead of the original.
+This limits our options, so the mod ships a modified version of the library and forces LWJGL2 to load it instead of the original.
+For arm64, the library is custom-built from [MinecraftMachina/lwjgl2#right-click-fix](https://github.com/MinecraftMachina/lwjgl/tree/right-click-fix).
+For x86_64, the original library is byte patched.
 For reference, [here](https://github.com/LWJGL/lwjgl/commit/43a6a8bfbb1b55fe49ccbcb82997ddad51ce809b) is the commit that needs to be reverted.
-Both amd64 and arm64 versions of the library are include in the mod.

 For Minecraft 1.14+, which use LWJGL3, the emulation is performed in regular Minecraft code.
 This makes it trivial to patch with a mixin.